-Answer three questions from this section.
+Answer any three questions.

 2 nulti-national was described as a large company that employs people from different countries is controlled by a government. (a) Explain whether this is a correct description.
 [4] (b) If a company is large and employs many people it often has to deal with trade unions.
-What is a trade union and what is its role in an economy? (c) How might a company become large?
+What is a trade union and what is its role in an economy?
+[6] (c) How might a company become large?
 [4] (d) Multi-national car companies are sometimes said to have economies of scale.
 Analyse what this means for such companies.
-[6] 3 (a) Explain how the principle of opportunity cost might be relevant when a person chooses a new job. (b) Some service sector occupations pay very well, others have low rates of pay.
+[6] 3 (a) Explain how the principle of opportunity cost might be relevant when a person chooses a new job.
+[3] (b) Some service sector occupations pay very well, others have low rates of pay.
 Discuss why this might be so.
 [7] the ople often borrow by using a credit card.
-This notice was issued by a credit card company: 'For next four months the interest rate charged on outstanding amounts has been reduced to the ivalent of 1.9% per year.' (c) Explain what motives people have for saving rather than spending.
+This notice was issued by a credit card company: 'For next four months the interest rate charged on outstanding amounts has been reduced to the livalent of 1.9 % per year.' (c) Explain what motives people have for saving rather than spending.
 [4] (d) How might a reduction in interest rates on credit card borrowing affect the way that people choose to save or spend?
-[6] 4 5 adults have not been educated to read or write; 98% of them live in developing countries 66% of them are women. (a) Explain three other differences that you might find between the population of a developed country and a developing country.
-[3] (b) Another indicator of living standards, apart from education, is GDP.
-Discuss how useful this is in comparing the living standards between two countries.
-[7]
+[6] 4 5 adults have not been educated to read or write; 98 $\%$ of them live in developing countries $66\%$ of them are women. (a) Explain three other differences that you might find between the population of a developed country and a developing country.
+[3]

 (d) Discuss what effect investment in the education system might have in a developing country.
+[6]